-Goal: The programming of improvements to the transportation system should be sensitive to the county's identified land use goals and objectives.
+Policy: The programming of improvements to the transportation system should be sensitive to the county's identified land use goals and objectives. be sensitive to the country's identified faild use goals and objectives.

 Objective a.
 Recognize anticipated future levels of demand based on the land use plan and operating conditions, as well as existing conditions, when making programming decisions.